Frequently Asked Questions

 6. How do I drop a course?

-After the Add/Drop period ends a student can withdraw from a course until the posted deadline of "The Last Day to Withdraw from a Course with a "W".
-Students who withdraw at this time will NOT receive a refund.
-To withdraw during this time frame, a student must complete an Add/Drop form, get the advisor's signature on it and submit it to the Registrar.
+After the Add/Drop period ends a student can withdraw from a course until the posted deadline of "The Last Day to Withdraw from a Course with a "W". .
+To withdraw, a student must complete a Withdrawal From Classes form, get the advisor's signature on it and submit it to the Registrar.

 The withdrawal date is the date the Registrar receives the completed form.